spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 ---
 title: Managing merchant's performance data
 last_updated: Nov 13, 2020
-description: This topic describes what information you can check in Dashboard of the Merchant Portal.
+description: This document describes what information you can check in Dashboard of the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes what information you can check in the dashboard of the Merchant Portal.
+This document describes what information you can check in the dashboard of the Merchant Portal.

 *Dashboard*  is the hub for merchants' important business and performance data.
 It lets merchants monitor their own store inside the Marketplace by having a snapshot view of the most crucial information.